October 11, 2017

 4. Four Main Types of Qualifying Projects

-PACE details vary from place to place, but most programs fund four different types of projects:
+PACE programs vary from place to place, but most fund four different types of projects:

 - Renewable energy